z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/am9511/readme.md

 ### c

-Contains the trigonometric, logarithmic, power and other functions implemented in C. Currently, compiled versions of these functions are prepared and saved in `c/asm` to be assembled and built as required.
+Contains the remaining hyperbolic, logarithmic, power and other functions implemented in C. Currently, compiled versions of these functions are prepared and saved in `c/asm` to be assembled and built as required.

 ### c/sdcc and c/sccz80